-This Albondigas Soup is a vegetable rich, hearty soup made with precooked frozen meatballs for a quick and easy budget friendly meal for the whole family.
+This Easy Meatball Soup Recipe is made with precooked frozen meatballs for a quick and easy budget friendly meal for the whole family.

-At the time I wanted to share this recipe for meaball soup, ground beef was impossible to find at the store.
+At the time I wanted to share this recipe for metaball soup, ground beef was impossible to find at the store.
 The 2020 pandemic caused several things to become difficult to find.

 There were a few bags of frozen precooked meatballs, though.
 I’m all for a few shortcuts when making dinner!